NeVeSpl/NTypewriter/Documentation/NameVariants.md

 You can acquire the name of the symbol in a few ways.
-Table below shows the differences between them.
+Following table shows the differences between them.